sparkflows/sparkflows-docs/docs/databricks/databricks-connections.rst

 +++++++++++++++

 Here the user can choose from global and group level connections.
-When the user lands on this page, the users current connection is chosen by default.
+When the user lands on this page, the user's current connection is chosen by default.

 Data/DBFS
 +++++++++++++++

 Here the user can choose from global and group level connections.
-When the user lands on this page, the users current connection is chosen by default.
+When the user lands on this page, the user's current connection is chosen by default.

 Data/Databricks DB
 +++++++++++++++

 Here the user can choose from global and group level connections.
-When the user lands on this page, the users current connection is chosen by default.
+When the user lands on this page, the user's current connection is chosen by default.

 Workflow Editor